 NATURE RESERVE

 You only have to look at any photo of the west face of the Rock and you will notice that the upper half of the Rock is mostly green.
 It is this upper part that has been designated the Upper Rock ‘Nature Reserve.’
-In order to enter you must first pay an entrance fee.
+There is an entrance fee to enter the Nature Reserve.

 • Jews Gate